ergoplatform/ergoscript-by-example/singleChainSwap.md

 // Define a buyer Bob (with a wallet) val buyer = blockchainSim.newParty("buyer Bob")

-// Define a seller Alice (with a wallet tied) val seller = blockchainSim.newParty("seller Alice")
+// Define a seller Alice (with a wallet) val seller = blockchainSim.newParty("seller Alice")

 ///////////////////////////////////////////////////////////////////////////////////
 // Single-chain Swap Contracts - Buy Contract                                    //
 ///////////////////////////////////////////////////////////////////////////////////

-// buyerPK part is refund path
-// Main path ensures that the box can be spent only in a transaction that produces an output with 60 tokens of type TKN and gives them to Bob
+// The main spending path ensures that the box can be spent only in a transaction that produces an output with 60 tokens of type TKN and gives them to Bob
 // (Bob can reclaim the box after).
-Moreover, the last condition (OUTPUTS(0).R4[Col[Byte]].get == SELF.id) ensures that if Boe has multiple such boxes
+Moreover, the last condition (OUTPUTS(0).R4[Col[Byte]].get == SELF.id) ensures that if Bob has multiple of such boxes
 // outstanding at a given time, each will produce a separate output that identifies the corresponding input.
-// This condition prevents the following attack: if Bob has twosuch boxes outstanding but the last condition is not present, then they can be both used in a single
+// This condition prevents the following attack: if Bob has two of such boxes outstanding but the last condition is not present, then they can be both used in a single
 // transaction that contains just one output with 60 tokens of type “TKN” — the script of each input box will be individually satisfied, but Bob will get only
 // half of what owed to him.
+// The buyerPK check is the refund spending path.

 val buyScript = s"""
   {